TrevorPilley/phone-number-parser/README.md

 ### ParseOptions

-The `ParseOptions` class can be used to control parsing, the defaults can be configured via.
+The `ParseOptions` class can be used to control parsing, the defaults can be configured via:

 ```csharp
 ParseOptions.Default